 At Cloverly, we can help offset or avoid the carbon costs of everyday activities.
 (You can find details here.)
 To do that, we invest in a variety of green projects.
-Here's a look at one of the Guarantee of Origin projects in our portfolio, the Soma III Wind Farm in northwestern Turkey.
+Here's a look at one of the projects in our portfolio, the Soma III Wind Farm in northwestern Turkey.

 The Soma District of Turkey's Manisa Province lies in a rugged area 45 miles east of the Aegean Sea.
 Coal mines and a coal-fired power plant have historically anchored the economy.
 Now, the area is also becoming a center of renewable energy.

 Soma's mines opened during World War I. They produce lignite, also known as brown coal.
 It's the lowest grade of coal, soft and crumbly.
 Its high moisture content makes it uneconomical to transport, so it's used most often in power stations built near the mines, as is the case in Soma.

 The plant began generating power in 1957 with a capacity of 22 megawatts.
 Expansions and upgrades, most recently in 1991, have brought the capacity to 990 MW.